dave-kennedy/Knockoff/README.md

 The first argument to `KO.compute` should be a callback function, while the second should be the name of a property to listen for changes on.
 In the example above, whenever the `level` property changes the callback will be executed and the `strength` property will be updated.

-### To-do

-I'd like to update the compute function so it accepts several properties to listen on, e.g.:
+Finally, you can tell `KO.compute` to listen on any number of properties like so:

     KO.compute(function () {
         model.strength = (model.level / 2) + model.beardLength;
     }, 'level', 'beardLength');

-This way, any time `level` or `beardLength` changes the callback will be executed.
+This way, any time `level` or `beardLength` changes the callback will be executed and `strength` will be updated.